 If you have difficulty accessing these files, contact the Cost Recovery team

-This review will focus on food and plant export cost recovery.
-It will not include the live animal exports CRIS.
+This review focused on food and plant export cost recovery.
+It did not include the live animal exports CRIS.

-- engage with industry representatives for their views on how efficiently and effectively we deliver food and plant export certification regulatory functions
+- engaged with industry representatives for their views on how efficiently and effectively we deliver food and plant export certification regulatory functions

-- investigate key cost drivers and consider other ways we can deliver our key regulatory functions more cost effectively
+- investigated key cost drivers and consider other ways we can deliver our key regulatory functions more cost effectively

-- assess possible reported or discovered inefficiencies and recommend how we can improve our regulatory functions, including the use of technology solutions
+- assessed possible reported or discovered inefficiencies and recommend how we can improve our regulatory functions, including the use of technology solutions

-- develop a benchmarking framework based on comparable public and private sector regulatory activities.
+- developed a benchmarking framework based on comparable public and private sector regulatory activities.

-The review will consider other relevant reviews, analysis and policies.
-This will include:
+The review considered other relevant reviews, analysis and policies.
+This included: